ResponsiveImagesCG/newsletters/RICG-newsletter-2015-06-29.md

 ## We speak

-- Speaking of Dave, he just spoke about “Improving Performance With Responsive (And Responsible!)
-Images” [at CSS Conf](https://2015.cssconf.com/#videos).
+- Speaking of Dave, he just spoke about <cite>Improving Performance With Responsive (And Responsible!)
+Images</cite> [at CSS Conf](https://2015.cssconf.com/#videos).

-- And Jason Grigsby flew across the Atlantic to answer the question, “Why Responsive Images” at the final [Responsive Day Out](http://responsiveconf.com/2015/) in Brighton, England.
+- And Jason Grigsby flew across the Atlantic to answer the question, <cite>Why Responsive Images</cite> at the final [Responsive Day Out](http://responsiveconf.com/2015/) in Brighton, England.
 [Notes](https://decadecity.net/blog/2015/06/19/jason-grigsby-responsive-images-have-landed) / [slides](https://speakerdeck.com/grigs/why-responsive-images) / [audio](https://huffduffer.com/adactio/243771).

-## A bummer and a correction
+## A bummer, a book, and a correction

 - Firefox’s shipping respimg implentation might not respond to viewport changes [until September](https://bugzilla.mozilla.org/show_bug.cgi?id=1135812#c62).
 But never fear: [Picturefill’s got your back](https://twitter.com/respimg/status/614514633890791424).

+- Five Simple Steps have just released [<cite>Practical Responsive Images</cite>, by Ben Seymour](http://www.fivesimplesteps.com/products/practical-responsive-images).
+I haven’t had a chance to check it out yet but it looks good!

 - In the last newsletter I mentioned “a nifty little library that uses CSS gradients as image placeholders”.
 And forgot to add the link, which is:
 [http://gradifycss.com/](http://gradifycss.com/).
 Oops!